Same engine. One HTTP API plus an MCP server.

 The HTTP API is for any backend or script that can make Bearer-authenticated HTTP calls.
 The MCP server is for LLM agents (Claude Desktop, ChatGPT Custom GPTs, Cursor, and other MCP-capable clients) that want transcription and library tools surfaced as native MCP actions.
 Same engine, different surface.

 Free trial credits on signup.
-Enough to transcribe roughly fifteen minutes on Qwen3-ASR-Flash.
+Enough to transcribe roughly a couple of hours on Qwen3-ASR-Flash.
 No card required.
 Top up the wallet from the billing page when you're ready to scale.

 Yes.
 Bearer auth means no cookies and no CSRF.
 CORS is open on every /api/v1/ endpoint.
 Webhooks remove the need for long-running polling.
 Works from Cloudflare Workers, Lambda, Vercel, edge functions, n8n, and anything that can make an HTTP call.